 When the target device is powered from its own power supply or battery then the check box 'Enable' should not be selected.

-RESET button located on the left side on the POWER ON/OFF button (Figure 4.1) can generate reset pulse to the target device.
+RESET button located under POWER ON/OFF button can generate reset pulse to the target device.
 Pressing this button the target devices can be reset manually at any time, starting the target's device application program from the beginning.